Go SDK

 Defining Types

-Section titled “Defining Types”Use the fraiseql:"type" struct tag to define GraphQL output types.
-Fields map 1:1 to columns in your backing SQL view’s .data JSONB object.
+Section titled “Defining Types”Define Go structs with fraiseql: struct tags.
+Fields map 1:1 to keys in your backing SQL view’s .data JSONB object.
+Register the types with fraiseql.RegisterTypes.

 package schema